 Breadcrumbs

-Breadcrumbs is a navigational component used to display a hierarchical path of the user’s current location within an interface.
-They help users understand their position in relation to the broader structure of a product’s information architecture and allow users to move up or down levels within the site or application.
+A navigational component used to display a hierarchical path of the user’s current location within an interface.
+They help users understand their position in relation to the broader structure of a product’s information architecture, and allow users to move up or down levels within the site or application.
+Breadcrumbs are typically placed at the top of a page or content area, ensuring users can easily locate and traverse to previously visited pages or higher-level sections.
+They are especially useful in complex interfaces or multi-level navigational structures.

 Anatomy